-What does “A.M.S.2.1864” stand for?
-It means, “All must surrender to Constitution Bitters” as noted in an advertisement in The Indiana Herald on Wednesday, August 19, 1868.
+“A.M.S.2.” stands for “All must surrender to Constitution Bitters” as noted in an advertisement in The Indiana Herald on Wednesday, August 19, 1868.
 It was not unusual for bitters proprietors to use cryptic alpha-numeric lettering on their bottles and in their marketing for their bitters product.
+Mystery increased sales.

 This Constitution Bitters brand (there is another figural bottle with the same name), was put out by Stephen B. Seward and Burr S. Bentley of Seward & Bentley in Buffalo, New York.
 They also advertised their Seward’s Cough Cure and Alisma, a hair tonic.
 There are also listings for Seward, Bentley & Cheney, Ward & Bentley, and Daniel Seward & Co., that show obvious changes in partnership and ownership later in the 1860s.
 Stephen Seward even got his start earlier than that as his name occurs as S. B. Seward in the late 1850s on bottles and advertising etc. When this bottle mold was produced, Cheney had not yet joined the firm.
 With the 1864 date, this is a true Civil War-era bottle.

-Stephen B. Seward was born in Franklinville N.Y. in 1831.
-At the age of 21 he engaged in the drug business at Elliotsville, N.Y. and eight years later became the senior member of the wholesale drug house of Seward, Bentley & Cheney, Buffalo, N.Y.
+Stephen B. Seward was born in Franklinville, New York in 1831.
+At the age of 21, he engaged in the drug business at Elliotsville, N.Y., and eight years later became the senior member of the wholesale drug house of Seward, Bentley & Cheney, Buffalo, N.Y.
 Later in the 1870s, Seward came west and worked for a time for S. F. Goodman Drug Company of Omaha, Nebraska which was succeeded by Richardson Drug Co.
-Seward later came to St. Louis and for a while was working in the laboratory of Meyer Bros.
+Seward later came to St. Louis, Missouri and for a while was working in the laboratory of Meyer Bros.
 Drug Co. and for several years traveled again for the Richardson Drug Co., St. Louis, in Arkansas until their retirement from business in 1889, when he went with the Moffitt-West Drug Co. covering the same territory.
 Afterward, he went into the manufacturing business making flavoring extracts and patent medicines continuing until ill health compelled him to retire.
 Stephen B. Seward died on April 19, 1899.

 The Carlyn Ring and W.C.
 Ham listing in Bitters Bottles is as follows: